lucaesposito011/StudentKitchen/README.md

 **Recipe Details**: Each recipe includes detailed information such as ingredients, preparation steps, estimated preparation time, calorie count, and an image.

-**Favorites Management**: Users can save recipes to their personal favorites list.
+**Favorites Management**: Users can save and remove recipes to their personal favorites list.
 A dedicated page allows users to easily access all their saved recipes.

 **Recipe Reviews**: Users can leave reviews and ratings for each recipe.
 All reviews are displayed on the recipe detail page, allowing users to share feedback and opinions.